 PIGY (Phosphatidylinositol Glycan Anchor Biosynthesis Class Y) is a Protein Coding gene.
 Diseases associated with PIGY include Hyperphosphatasia With Mental Retardation Syndrome 6 and Hyperphosphatasia-Intellectual Disability Syndrome.
-Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Metabolism.
+Among its related pathways are Metabolism and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.

 UniProtKB/Swiss-Prot Summary for PIGY Gene

 Component of the GPI-GlcNAc transferase (GPI-GnT) complex in the endoplasmic reticulum, a complex that catalyzes transfer of GlcNAc from UDP-GlcNAc to an acceptor phosphatidylinositol, the first step in the production of GPI-anchors for cell surface proteins.
 May act by regulating the catalytic subunit PIGA.